Nortcele7/TypeFast.cmd/README.md

 ## 🤝 Contributing

-We welcome contributions to TypeFast.cmd!
+I welcome contributions to TypeFast.cmd!
 Here's how you can help:

 ### Ways to Contribute
 - **🐛 Bug Reports**: Found an issue?
 Open a GitHub issue
 - **💡 Feature Requests**: Have an idea?
-We'd love to hear it
+I'd love to hear it
 - **📝 Content**: Add new words, quotes, or lessons
 - **🔧 Code**: Submit pull requests for improvements
 - **📚 Documentation**: Help improve this README or add code comments